bayertom/IHFL/readme.md

 ![Various values of mju](./data/clustering_metrics2.jpg)

-Typical value of the isotropic factor is mju=0.95.
+The typical value of the isotropic factor is mju=0.95.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal